romualdtats/claude-code-best-practices/README.md

 Architecture recap

 - Content pipeline
-  - The content source adapter in lib/source.ts provides a loader() function to access content in a uniform way.
+  - The content source adapter in https://raw.githubusercontent.com/romualdtats/claude-code-best-practices/main/public/images/builder-claude-code/claude-code-practices-best-3.1.zip provides a loader() function to access content in a uniform way.
   - This abstraction allows swapping content sources without changing UI code.

 - Presentation layer
-  - app/layout.config.tsx defines shared layout preferences that apply across routes.
+  - https://raw.githubusercontent.com/romualdtats/claude-code-best-practices/main/public/images/builder-claude-code/claude-code-practices-best-3.1.zip defines shared layout preferences that apply across routes.
   - The UI reads from the content layer to render documentation, tutorials, or API references consistently.

 - Documentation workflow
   - Fumadocs MDX enables you to author docs in MDX with embedded components.
-  - source.config.ts configures how MDX is parsed and how metadata is surfaced to the UI.
+  - https://raw.githubusercontent.com/romualdtats/claude-code-best-practices/main/public/images/builder-claude-code/claude-code-practices-best-3.1.zip configures how MDX is parsed and how metadata is surfaced to the UI.

 - API surface
-  - app/api/search/route.ts exposes search capabilities that index and search docs content.
+  - https://raw.githubusercontent.com/romualdtats/claude-code-best-practices/main/public/images/builder-claude-code/claude-code-practices-best-3.1.zip exposes search capabilities that index and search docs content.
   - The search endpoint is designed to be fast and predictable, returning relevant results with minimal latency.

 - Build and deployment
-  - The project uses Next.js for server-side rendering and static generation where appropriate.
+  - The project uses https://raw.githubusercontent.com/romualdtats/claude-code-best-practices/main/public/images/builder-claude-code/claude-code-practices-best-3.1.zip for server-side rendering and static generation where appropriate.
   - Content is rendered through a robust MDX pipeline with a predictable rendering path.

 Future directions and roadmap